 According to Wikipedia “Vegemite is a thick, black Australian food spread made from leftover brewers’ yeast extract with various vegetable and spice additives.
 It was developed by Cyril Percy Callister in Melbourne, Victoria in 1922.”

-Marmite was invented a few years earlier in the late 19th century by a German scientist and in the 1902 the Marmite Food Extract Company was formed in Burton-upon-Trent in England.
-(Where I happen to have lived for 18 years prior to moving to Australia!)
+Marmite was invented a few years earlier, in the late 19th century, by a German scientist, and in 1902, the Marmite Food Extract Company was formed in Burton-upon-Trent in England.
+(Where I happen to have lived for 18 years before moving to Australia!)

 Tim Tams